ctongfei/hypermake/docs/src/tutorial/compose.md

   * `args`: A shell script that contains the arguments that were used to run the task
   * `exitcode`: A file that contains the exit code of the task

-To recreate the task in shell, you can use the following command.
+To re-run the task in shell, you can use the following command.
 It should behave the same as if directly running from HyperMake.
 ```shell
 . args && . script
 ```